 diphenylthiocarbozone to atomic

 - Hormonal chemical manipulation for

 - Choosing the sex of your baby.

 While working as a senior chemist at EPL, Barringer Research and OGL, he indulged into evening studies at Toronto university, this time strictly for fun, studying literature, and he obtained another degree in a totally unrelated disciple.
-He authored poetry and social study books, and a novel.
+He authored several poetry and social study books, and a novel.